dewv/project-management-customer-service/possibleWork.md

       * `status` is the value from the most recent `statusHistory` record

   * the `save()` method:
-    * When an `issue` record is created, the Github API must create an issue with the appropriate label via the webhook
+    * When an `issue` record is created, the Github API must create an issue with the appropriate status label via the webhook

   * A new method: `sync()`
     * The webhook will activate the method